Scripture lists many reasons to memorize. Here are a few:

 When you’re able to recite the day’s passage several times without looking, you’re done memorizing!

 Memorizing requires a private spot, but review can be done anywhere and keeps you from losing your hard-won passages.
-Review your passage every day for a week, and then once a week/month.
+Review your passage every day for a week, and then review it once a week for a month or two.
+If you are consistent with your review times, you will eventually be able to review passages only once a month to maintain them.
 Secure a review partner to review with at least once a week.

 Common Review Pitfalls

-Not reviewing with open book before quoting without the book
+2. Not reviewing with open Bible before quoting without the Bible

 Once you’ve conquered a passage, tackle your next challenge!
 Using these techniques, you will learn to memorize faster and retain passages longer.